Information about Parking in Cambridge

 Kerb flashes showing loading restrictions

 In the rest of the Cambridge City Council Area, parking restrictions are mostly found on bus routes and main roads to keep the traffic moving.
 Restrictions in residential areas make schools, junctions and crossings safer.
-In Cambridge, much of the parking is in pay and display car parks or multi-storey car parks.
+Much of the parking is in pay and display car parks or multi-storey car parks.
 The most popular central car parks are Grafton East car park, Grafton West car park, Grand Arcade car park, Park Street car park and Queen Anne Terrace car park.
 There is also parking around Addenbrookes Hospital.
 You can check how many spaces are available online through the Cambridge Council website.

 Avoid circling the car parks, and head to our App to check out availability on the go.
 On the YourParkingSpace map, we make sure that we only offer parking spaces that you are entitled to park in, so there are no surprise fines through the letterbox!